rrumale/machine-learning-live-labs/oml-services-v2/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

 ### Objectives

-* Create an OML notebook
-* Split the data into Train and Test Data
 * Use OML AutoML UI to create the models
 * See the models created and Deploy one

 ### Prerequisites
 * Autonomous Database created
+* OML user created
 * Data loaded in the database
-* OML user created

 ##